m7a/lo-maenmpc/README.md

 ### Section `alsa`

 Here, you can specify the path to your soundcard's `hw_params`.
-While playback is active, they are then be shown in the MAENMPC TUI to allow checking the hardware-side sample-rate at all times.
+While playback is active, hardware parameters are then shown in the MAENMPC TUI to allow checking the hardware-side sample-rate at all times.
 This is useful to detect unexpected resampling.
 Have a look at `/proc/asound` on your system to find the name of your soundcard and replace `RAVENNA` with it.
 Say if on your setup it is `PCH`, change the config as follows:

 ~~~{.erlang}
 	{alsa, "/proc/asound/PCH/pcm0p/sub0/hw_params"},